insure logo

 Powered by:

-Which cities and ZIP codes in New Hampshire are the most expensive for car insurance?
+Which New Hampshire cities and ZIP codes are most expensive for car insurance?

-Derry has the highest car insurance rates in New Hampshire, with average premiums reaching $1,868 per year across its most expensive ZIP codes.
+Derry has the highest car insurance rates in New Hampshire, with average annual premiums of $1,868 across its most expensive ZIP codes.

 CityZIP codeAverage annual premiumAverage monthly premium